rolandtoth/AdminOnSteroids/README.md

-###FieldEditLinks

-*Edit fields by clicking on their labels*
+###FieldAndTemplateEditLinks

+*Add shortcut links to templates and fields*

-When enabled, hovering on a field's label in the page edit screen will show the field's name (slides in from the left).
+When enabled, hovering on a field's label in the page edit screen will show the field's name in a toolip.
-Clicking on this field name will open the field edit page in a new window, modal or panel (depending on module settings).
+Clicking on this tooltip will open the field edit page in a new window, modal or panel (depending on module settings).

-Ctrl+clicking on the label itself also loads the field edit page.
+For a shortcut link for the template edit page hover on the title of the page.

+This feature is available only for SuperUsers.